And1viper/pp2-22B051490/README.md

+# Programming Principles II
-This is Repository for Programming Principles 2 course at KBTU
+This is the Repository for Programming Principles II course at KBTU